Cod liver oil is a nutrient-dense oil made from the livers of several species of the cod fish.

 4. Protecting Eye Sight

 Cod liver oil is rich in vitamins A and D. Both of these vitamins are essential for maintaining healthy eyesight over the long term.
 Vitamin A is especially important for preserving normal vision.
 It’s also an antioxidant and could prevent the damage that leads to glaucoma.
 Glaucoma is an eye disease that can damage the optic nerve.
-It can lead to vision loss or even blindness.
-Scientists are exploring the relationship between cod liver oil supplementation and glaucoma.
+It can lead to vision loss or even blindness. are exploring the relationship between cod liver oil supplementation and glaucoma.

 It is thought that the high omega-3 fatty acid content of cod liver oil could help improve blood flow to the eyes, keeping your kids’ eyesight strong and healthy for a long time.